 Since the beginning artists have represented themselves situated in their workplace – their studio, or used themselves as their model.
 They stage themselves in various poses and situations, wearing a multitude of expressions, adding another, more personal level of meaning by revealing the way they see or fantasize themselves.
 The self‑portraits brought together in this room represent different archetypes.
 Albrecht Schnider depicts himself with a neutral expression, a skull under his arm and a painter’s palette under his foot, in a sort of memento mori.
-Valérie Favre interrogates gender identities by wearing the paper costume made by Dada artist Hugo Ball, just as Luciano Castelli celebrates the pleasure of life made up as his alter ego, Lucille.
+Valérie Favre interrogates gender identities by wearing the paper costume made by Dada artist Hugo Ball, while Jean Crotti depicts masculine figures by adopting a sensual approach.
 These full‑length self‑portraits are very different than Franz Gertsch’s engraved close‑ups of solemn faces, and the stylized portraits with swaths of colour painted by Alex Katz.
 Despite contrasting techniques and styles – the former’s paintings are hyperrealist, while the latter adopts a more Pop aesthetics – the work of both artists conveys a powerful presence.
 The artist’s studio, in the paintings of Thomas Huber, for example, is sometimes shown empty.
 It is a symbol of creation itself and of the transformation of raw materials into art.

 There are a variety of strategies among the contemporary artistic practices privileging “images of crises,” ranging from simple appropriation and collage and montage to painterly abstraction, all ways of resisting the fleetingness of their presence in the media.
 As noted by writer Susan Sontag in her interrogation of photojournalism, what characterizes such photographs is not so much that they make people remember events but that people remember nothing but the pictures themselves.
 With Real Pictures, Alfredo Jaar offers a kind of meta‑examination of images, taking photographs that haunt him and putting them out of sight by placing them in boxes that could be archival storage containers or caskets.
 On each box he wrote a description of the photo it contains, inducing us to imagine it.
 These boxes whose contents we will never see are installed in a way that transforms them into very simple sculptures, a fragile memorial to the nearly one million people who were massacred in Rwanda in the spring of 1994.
 Rather than showing us an unfathomable mass of victims, Jaar evokes individuals, with their own names, identities, families and stories, seeking to give them back something of their humanity.

 This room brings together the work of artists who, each in their own way, explore what it means to create “facing history”, at the crossroads between grand historical narratives and individual stories.
 Their approach is the contrary of history painting, a genre that dominated Western art for almost two hundred years, starting with the seventeenth century.
 Instead, they continue the tradition of more recent politicized artistic practices responding to the irreversible ruptures that marked the twentieth century.
-Rather than glorifying the march of History, they explore the questions raised by the past.
-For example, Christian Boltanski shifts the focus away from the all‑devouring anonymity of History and instead excavates personal stories.
-Other artists centre on the body and its political implications in terms of identity, vulnerability and violence (Ana Mendieta), or interrogate its “truth” (Bruce Nauman), while others still conjoin apparently very different histories (Kader Attia).
+Rather than glorifying the march of History, they explore the questions raised by the past, shifting the focus away from the all‐devouring anonymity of History and instead excavating personal stories.
+Some artists centre on the body and its political implications in terms of identity, vulnerability and violence (Ana Mendieta), or interrogate its “truth” (Bruce Nauman), while others still conjoin apparently very different histories (Kader Attia).
 When history painting is convoked, it’s in a veiled fashion, letting the artist’s materials do the work, so that the black rain of charcoal (un)covers the unstable strata constituting memory, both individual and historical, alternately threatening to strip it naked or obliterate it entirely (Alain Huck).

 In 1982, Maya Lin, then an undergraduate architecture student at Yale, won a competition for the design of the Vietnam Veterans Memorial, black marble walls like notches in the earth, an explicit counterpoint to the triumphal verticalism and whiteness of Washington statuary.
 Since then many artists have transcribed the complexity of memory processes and their representation by making anti‑monuments that emphasize absence, void and loss rather than a unifying narrative.
 Examples include the Monument Against Fascism by Esther Shalev‑Gerz and Jochen Gerz (Hamburg‑Harburg, 1986‑93) and Rachel Whiteread’s Holocaust Memorial (Vienna, 2000), but also works made for the museum rather than for public space, like Alfredo Jaar’s Real Pictures (room 10), and, in a dystopian vein, Pacific Fiction – Study for a Monument by Julian Charrière.
 In a more ephemeral format, the video Plis et replis by Silvie Defraoui exemplifies an anti‑monumental approach emphasizing the difficulty of commemorating and doing justice to the violence of the dramatic events that make up history.